-Ignita Veritas United (IVU) serves as the official inter-governmental organization (IGO) host institution providing supporting infrastructure to the autonomous Sovereign Court of International Justice (SCIJ) as the “High Court” for human rights and international law cases, and its companion Arbitration Court of International Justice (ACIJ) as the “Common Court” for civil litigation and commercial arbitration cases.
+Ignita Veritas United (IVU) serves as the official intergovernmental organization (IGO) host institution providing supporting infrastructure to the autonomous Sovereign Court of International Justice (SCIJ) as the “High Court” for human rights and international law cases, and its companion Arbitration Court of International Justice (ACIJ) as the “Common Court” for civil litigation and commercial arbitration cases.

 All net proceeds from Court costs of the Sovereign Court (SCIJ) Government Court Division and the Arbitration Court (ACIJ) are used to fund the operations of the SCIJ Human Rights Court Division, through the Public Access to Justice Endowment (PAJE) Fund.

-For citizens of most countries in the world, there has not been any real international forum for an individual to uphold their human rights against a country that is violating those rights.
-Generally, individuals of most countries have not had any international Court to turn to for enforcement of their human rights within their own country.
 Furthermore, there has never been any international forum for citizens of one country to enforce their rights against infringement by a foreign country (outside of their regional treaty system, if any).

 The United Nations Human Rights Council (UNHRC) allows claims by individual persons or private entities only after “exhausting domestic remedies” in country courts.
-However, it is not a judicial body, and takes only “advisory” and mediation measures, lacking any enforcement power.
+However, it is not a judicial body, and takes only “advisory” and mediation measures, lacking any enforcement mechanism.

 The United Nations International Court of Justice (ICJ), often called “The Hague” and sometimes called “The World Court”, has jurisdiction only for countries to bring claims against other countries, and does not permit individuals nor organizations to file a claim against a country for human rights violations.